peerreynders/astro-scratch/README.md

 - Add `imageSchema` to `src/schemas.ts` and reference it where it is appropriate.
 - Update the `src/content` files under `people` and `work`.
 - Update the `src/layouts` `Home.astro`, `WorkLanding.astro`, `WorkItem.astro` components and the `src/components` `People.astro`, `FeaturedWork.astro` components accordingly.
-- TODO: Ponder Image organization (Local/Remote) and use of `cacheDir`

 [Details](docs/lessons/21.md)